KIR-CellDIVE/wsi-segmentation/README.md

 "@
 ```

-(Optional) You can now delete the original `Ubuntu-22.04` WSL container by typping:
+(Optional) You can now delete the original `Ubuntu-22.04` WSL container by typing:
 ```bash
 wsl --unregister Ubuntu-22.04
 rm ubuntu-2204.tar